ThiruVikraman1/Machine-Learning-Regression/README.md

 **Project 3: Support Vector Regression (SVR)**

-Model Performance: Achieved 93% Accuracy, outperforming standard Multiple Linear Regression (87%).
+Model Performance: Achieved 93% Accuracy same as  Multiple Linear Regression (93%).

 Hyperparameter Tuning: Tuned the $C$ parameter to 0.01 to create a "Soft Margin," which reduced overfitting and allowed the model to focus on the global trend of the startup data.